-Bring 3 tablespoons water, sugar and ginger to a simmer in a small saucepan over medium heat, keep stirring until the sugar dissolves.
+Bring 3 tablespoons water, sugar and gingerroot to a simmer in a small saucepan over medium heat, keep stirring until the sugar dissolves.
 This will take about 3 minutes.
-Remove from the heat and let cool, take ginger out of the mixture and throw away.
+Remove from the heat and let cool, take gingerroot out of the mixture and throw away.
 Stir the ginger simple syrup into the tea.
 Pour the green tea, ginger mixture into ice cube trays and let freeze until solid, about 3-4 hours.

 Freeze the chopped watermelon until solid, about 2 hours

-Combine half the ice cubes, half the melon, half can ginger ale (6 ounces), half the lemon juice, and half the mint in a blender and puree until smooth.
+Combine half the ice cubes, half the melon, half the can of ginger ale (6 ounces), half the lemon juice, and half the mint in a blender and puree until smooth.
 This makes about 2 glasses.
 Repeat for 2 more glasses.